Hadi-AlKammouni/Fruitable/README.md

 (Please note that this feature is implemented but not functional yet due to missing GOOGLE_API_KEY)

 ### Seller Stories
-- As a seller, I want to register using new technology: optical character recognition.
+- As a seller, I want to register using new technology: optical character recognition (OCR).
 - As a seller, I want to make a real time chat with other stores.
-- As a seller, I want to login into my account andadd items to my stock.
+- As a seller, I want to login into my account and add items to my stock.
 - As a seller, I want to modify my stock.
 - As a seller, I want to edit my account.
 - As a seller, I want to manage users' orders.